pknipp/rotating-body/README.md

     setThs([...ths].map((th, i) => th + (Fs1[i] + Fs4[i] + 2 * (Fs2[i] + Fs3[i])) * dt/ 1000 / 6));
 }, [time, running]);
 ```
-Because this is a 4th-order method, the simulation's accuracy in calculating <tt>ths</tt> is proportional to the fourth root of the timestep <tt>dt</tt>.
+Because this method is 4th-order, the algorithm's time complexity is proportional to the inverse of the fourth root of the simulation's desired accuracy for <tt>ths</tt>.
+Put differently, the accuracy of its calculation of <tt>ths</tt> is proportional to the fourth power of the user-specified timestep <tt>dt</tt>.

 # Linear algebra